 Tuition & Financial Aid

 At Penn Charter, “need” is defined as the difference between the family’s resources and the child’s tuition expenses.
 To evaluate need, Penn Charter uses formulas created by School and Student Services (SSS), which is part of the National Association of Independent Schools.
-Parents applying for financial aid must complete the Parents’ Financial Statement (PFS) and send it with a processing fee to SSS.
+Parents applying for financial aid must complete the Parents’ Financial Statement (PFS).

 Admissions decisions are made separately from and prior to financial aid decisions.
 Any student who applies to Penn Charter may apply for financial assistance.
 Penn Charter imposes no income ceiling or minimum for families applying for financial aid.
 Because Penn Charter maintains a balanced allocation of financial aid, funds are most likely to be available to new students entering pre-kindergarten, kindergarten and grades 6, 7, and 9.
 At other grade levels, financial aid is either unavailable or very limited.